 Dealing with the risk could be anything from buying new equipment, changing your work methods or simply having a chat with staff.
 Basically, you're expected to do what anyone in your situation would be expected to do.
 It's about taking responsibility for what you can control.
 Your H&S culture and decision-making processes are far more important than any paper documentation you've got sitting around.

 Put your solutions to work and get your staff involved.
+This is an important way to help identify and manage any risks.

 Paul runs a landscape gardening company.
 On one job he has to remove a concrete path, while his worker, Joe, builds a fence.
 It'll be a very noisy worksite if both the jackhammer and skillsaw are used at the same time.